flame-engine/flame/doc/flame_fire_atlas/fire_atlas.md

 Select new atlas and give atlas name, tile width, tile height and an Image and Press okay. it will take you to atlas editor.

-To create new `Sprite` in atlas, select portion and click plus button on top left and give selection name(which refer given sprite) and select type `Sprite` and press `Create Sprite`. you can see preview on right panel of editor.
+To create a new `Sprite` in the atlas, select a portion and click the plus button on top left and give the selection a name and then select type `Sprite` and press `Create Sprite`.
+You can now see a preview in the right panel of editor.

-To create new `SpriteAnimation` in atlas, select portion and click plus button on top left and give selection name(which refer given sprite) and select type `Animation` and provide `frame count` and `steps times(in millisecond)` and select checkbox to loop the animation then press `Create Animation`. you can see preview of animation on right panel of editor.
+To create a new `SpriteAnimation` in the atlas, select a portion and click the plus button on top left and give the selection a name and then select type `Animation` and provide `frame count` and `steps times (in milliseconds)` and select the checkbox to loop the animation, and then press `Create Animation`.
+You can now see a preview of the animation in the right panel of the editor.

-once done with editing you can download atlas file from top left `download` icon button.
+Once you are done with editing you can download the fire atlas file from top left with the `download` icon button.

 ## Texture atlas